Cookie Stuffing – Everything You Need to Know

 Unlike other fraudulent techniques, cookie stuffing directly impacts the bottom line of legitimate publishers (affiliates).
 It also causes significant page latency due to the massive network load that occurs when advertising landing pages load in hidden iframes.
 This can negatively impact user experience and website performance.
 The lack of user consent for rogue tracking and privacy compliance violations create liabilities for advertisers and publishers.
 Furthermore, fake conversions from cookie stuffing essentially steal money from the ad ecosystem.

 Whether it is a publisher running a cookie-dropping script inadvertently or a user installing a fraudulent extension, it affects the publisher’s affiliate revenue.
 As the advertisers attribute a sale to the recent affiliate, fraudsters often get the cut.
-It’s important for all internet users, especially publishers, and advertisers, to be aware of cookie stuffing and take measures to protect themselves from this fraudulent practice.
+It’s important for all internet users, especially publishers and advertisers, to be aware of cookie stuffing and take measures to protect themselves from this fraudulent practice.
 Start studying the scripts and extensions and begin to diversify your revenue.
 By staying informed and vigilant, we can help prevent ad fraud and ensure a fair and ethical online advertising ecosystem.

 News and Tips for Publishers